matomo-org/docker/README.md

 - `PHP_MEMORY_LIMIT`

-## Docker-composer examples and log import instructions
+## Docker-compose examples and log import instructions

 A minimal set-up using docker-compose is available in the [.examples folder](.examples/nginx/docker-compose.yml), a more complete [example can be found at IndieHosters/piwik](https://github.com/libresh/compose-matomo/blob/master/docker-compose.yml).